|

 Age: 16

-and herbage.
-Bontebok eat primarily grasses in the genera Bromus and Danthonia,
+Bontebok eat primarily grasses in the genera Bromus and Danthonia, however

 Enemies: